Search This Blog

 Accelerate for Learning

-• Don't build methodologies (company specific processes) that deters learning
+• Don't build methodologies (company specific processes) that deters learning.

 • Fail forward all the time.
 This is when you learn!
 Failure is too great an opportunity to miss learning.